 My energy level is really failing at this point.
 The temperature, relentless sun, and my Jet Lag are really taking a toll.

 A short walk to the high level bridge, and the views are astounding.
-Far, far below there appears to be a riverside with tons of people and I can see patios, and others that appear to be restaurants.
-THIS I am saving for another visit.
+Far, far below there appears to be a riverside with tons of people and I can see patios, and others that look to be restaurants.
+This I am saving for another visit.
 I should let you know I have always kept certain things close to my chest.
 Experiences to be shared….this is going to be one of them.

 All in all a stunning view.

 On my way back to visit the restaurant recommended I come across a banjo player.
 What are the chances!
 I give him a nice donation, and start taking videos and pictures.
 He finishes his song and says “do you play banjo?”
-I answer with a certain false modestly “ a little bit” at which he hands me the banjo and takes my phone.
+I answer with a certain modestly “ a little bit” at which he hands me the banjo and takes my phone.

 So I sit down and start playing You Ain’t Goin’ Nowhere.
 He’s laughing like crazy, and I actually see people tossing coins into the open banjo case at my feet.
 My imagination goes wild…maybe I have a future in Porto?

-Having dazzled the crowds….not really….I headed out to the last stop.
+Having dazzled the crowds….(not really)…I headed out to the last stop.

 I should say thank you to Ruth and Wayne for passing the information about this place onto me.
 It is in a district around the University of Porto, and apparently have a fabled reputation.

-I say outside on little picnic benches and was accidentally joined by a couple from Brussels.
+I sat outside on little picnic benches and was accidentally joined by a couple from Brussels.
 They were on a 4 day getaway from their 2 boys….and having a great time.
 By this point the bucket of wine, jet lag, heat, and general exhaustion were in charge…..

 I limped back to my Hostel, had a shower….and found the energy to write…. from where I have no idea.